-Land Use Designation Residential Intensity (in gross acres) Non- residential Allowed Uses Minimum - Intensity AGRICULTURE/RESOUR RCE Agriculture This designation provides for the production of crops and livestock, and for location of necessary agriculture commercial centers, agricultural processing facilities, and certain nonagricultural activities. n/a 1.0 DU/20 acres $0.10^{4}$ Irrigated Agriculture This designation provides for the production of crops, necessary agricultural processing facilities, and certain nonagricultural activities.
-Irrigated agriculture requires a system that delivers at least one (1)acre-foot of water per acre per year. n/a 1.0 DU/20 acres 0.104 Westside Rangeland This designation provides for grazing and other agricultural operations, mining, oil and gas development, wildlife habitat, various recreational activities, and other appropriate open space uses. n/a 1.0 DU/40 acres 0.104 Eastside Rangeland This designation provides for grazing and other agricultural operations, wildlife habitat, various non-intensive recreational activities, and other appropriate open space uses. n/a 1.0 DU/40 acres $0.10^{4}$ Open Space This designation, which is applied to land or water areas that are essentially unimproved and planned to remain open in character, provides for the preservation of natural resources, the managed production of resources, parks and recreation, sacred Native American sites, lands adjacent to military installations, and the protection of the community from natural and manmade hazards. n/a 1.0 DU/40 acres $0.10^{4}$ Public Lands and Open Space This designation, which is applied to land or water areas that are essentially unimproved and planned to remain open in character, provides for the preservation of natural resources, the managed production of resources, parks and recreation, and the protection of the community from natural and manmade hazards. n/a 1.0 DU/40 acres 0.10
+Land Use Designation Residential Ir al Intensity Non- Allowed Uses s acres) 2 residential Intensity Anowed eses Maximu m Density AGRICULTURE/RESOUR RCE Agriculture This designation provides for the production of crops and livestock, and for location of necessary agriculture commercial centers, agricultural processing facilities, and certain nonagricultural activities. n/a 1.0 DU/20 acres 0.10^{4} Irrigated Agriculture This designation provides for the production of crops, necessary agricultural processing facilities, and certain nonagricultural activities.
+Irrigated agriculture requires a system that delivers at least one (1)acre-foot of water per acre per year. n/a 1.0 DU/20 acres 0.10^{4} Westside Rangeland This designation provides for grazing and other agricultural operations, mining, oil and gas development, wildlife habitat, various recreational activities, and other appropriate open space uses. n/a 1.0 DU/40 acres 0.10^{4} Eastside Rangeland This designation provides for grazing and other agricultural operations, wildlife habitat, various non-intensive recreational activities, and other appropriate open space uses. n/a 1.0 DU/40 acres 0.10^{4} Open Space This designation, which is applied to land or water areas that are essentially unimproved and planned to remain open in character, provides for the preservation of natural resources, the managed production of resources, parks and recreation, sacred Native American sites, lands adjacent to military installations, and the protection of the community from natural and manmade hazards. n/a 1.0 DU/40 acres 0.10^{4} Public Lands and Open Space This designation, which is applied to land or water areas that are essentially unimproved and planned to remain open in character, provides for the preservation of natural resources, the managed production of resources, parks and recreation, and the protection of the community from natural and manmade hazards. n/a 1.0 DU/40 acres 0.10^{4}

-Land Use Residentia (in gros Non- residential Designation Allowed Uses Minimum Density Maximu m Density Intensity (FAR) RESIDENTIAL Rural Residential This designation provides for single-family dwellings, accessory buildings, and small agricultural operations (e.g., greenhouses, fruit trees, nut trees, vines) in rural settings.
+Land Use Designation Allowed Uses Residential Intensity (in gross acres) 2 Non- residential Minimum Density Intensity (FAR) 3 RESIDENTIAL Rural Residential This designation provides for single-family dwellings, accessory buildings, and small agricultural operations (e.g., greenhouses, fruit trees, nut trees, vines) in rural settings.
 Expansion of this designation is restricted by General Plan policy.
 1.0 DU/5 acre 1.0 DU/2 acres 0.30 Mountain Residential This designation provides for recreation-oriented residential development including single-family dwellings, multi-family dwellings, mobilehomes, and accessory structures.
 1.0 DU/5 acre 14.5 DU/ acre 0.50 Foothill Rural Residential This designation provides for single-family dwellings, accessory buildings, and small agricultural operations (e.g., greenhouses, fruit trees, nut trees, vines) in rural settings in the Sierra Foothills.
 Expansion of this designation is restricted by General Plan policy.
 1.0 DU/5 acre 1.0 DU/2 acres 0.30 Low-Density Residential This designation provides for residential development that combines the space and privacy of a suburban setting with the amenities and services of urban areas.
 The predominant residential type is the single-family dwelling unit.
 0.9 DU/ acre 2.8 DU/ acre 0.35 Medium-Density Residential This designation provides for single-family dwellings, multi-family dwellings, and accessory structures.
 2.8 DU/ acre 5.8 DU/ acre 0.40 Medium High- Density Residential This designation provides for single-family dwellings, multi-family dwellings, accessory structures, churches, schools, and libraries.
 Maximum density shall be determined based on adequate infrastructure (community water and sewer, adequate roads/access and parking area).
-5.8 DU/ acre 3023 DU/ acre (29 net) 0.50
+5.8 DU/ acre 23 DU/ acre (29 net) 0.50